In part 1 we setup our scratch org and created our custom object. In this post we will build out the API.

 Line 7: Insert a new House into the database.

-Line 8: If the insert is successful set the status code to 201 Created.
+Line 8: If the insert is successful set the status code to 201 Created

 Line 9: Set the response body to the Id of the new House object.

-Lines 11-12: If the insert fails set the status code to 400 Bad Request and set the response body to the exception message.
+Lines 11-12: If the insert fails set the status code to 400 Bad Request

 Lines 14-15: Handle all other exceptions.